MiniCube11/lang/README.md

 A toy interpreted programming language written in Python.

+_The language is incomplete.
+There are currently no print statements so all expressions are printed, which may make the output a bit messy._

 ## Run this project

 Make sure you have the latest Python version installed.